 Foods that are not nutrient dense (chips, candy or white bread, for example) often contain lots of simple carbohydrates (sugars), which burn quickly, leaving you hungry soon after.

 As a rule, nutrient-dense food is more expensive.
 But you don’t need to eat as much of it to stay full.

 Plus, choosing foods that are high in fiber, vitamins and minerals is best for your body, which is one of the best long-term investments you can make.

 While clean protein like lean meat is nutrient dense, it’s also expensive.
 An easy way to trim your grocery budget is to reduce your meat consumption.

 You don’t have to abandon meat altogether, though.
 In fact, my family places regular orders for organic, grass-fed meat delivery from Crowd Cow — and the cost is usually comparable to what we’d pay for lower-quality meat at the supermarket.

 When replacing meat with other foods, be intentional about your choices.
-If you swap out shrimp for a baked potato loaded with cheese and sour cream, your food budget may be lower, but you’ll replace healthy lean meat with simple carbs.
+If you swap out shrimp for a baked potato loaded with cheese and sour cream, your grocery spending may be lower, but you’ll replace healthy lean meat with simple carbs.